ben3211/Screener_binance/README.md

 ***

-🔍 This is a screener fetching live data from Binance, using unicorn Biance Websocket API. 🚀
+🔍 This is a screener fetching live data from Binance, using unicorn Binance Websocket API. 🚀